teosveta/Teosveta/README.md

 What drives me isn't a single technology or role.
 It's the intersection itself: engineering that understands the law, compliance work that runs on code, AI systems that need to be trustworthy.
 I work across cloud data engineering, cybersecurity, FinTech, and AI safety — not because I can't choose, but because the interesting problems live exactly where these fields meet.

-Beyond the code: I advocate for digital rights and EU democracy at JEF Europe, compete in pan-European innovation labs, and spent a year and a half as a **national-level cheerleading competitor** — which turned out to be surprisingly good training for deadline-driven hackathons.

 ---

 ## What I Work On